pflanze/git-sign/README.md

-code that was run to generate them, hence the integrity can be verified manually, without even installing verify-sig, by running `git tag -v $tagname` then running the two code fragments and comparing the output (but note that `git tag` won't verify the hash algorithm used by gpg!)
+code that was run to generate them, hence the integrity can be verified manually, without even installing verify-sig, by running `git tag -v $tagname` then running the two code fragments and comparing the output (but note that unlike `verify-sig`, `git tag -v` does not (to my knowledge) verify what hash algorithm the PGP signature uses!)

-Note that while this ensures that the checked-out files (in the working directory) are of identical number and content as those the author (signatory) had, the Git history might still have been subverted by an attacker.
-In other words, `verify-sig` will give you assurance when building a checkout of a signed commit that there's no man in the middle, you don't get any assurance that any other commits contain what the author committed (not even older commits).
+Note that while this ensures that the checked-out files (in the working directory) are of identical number and content as those the author (signatory) had, the Git *history* might still have been subverted by an attacker.
+In other words, `verify-sig` will only give you assurance that the current checkout is fine, which is useful enough to make secure software releases by using Git tags (with `git-sign`), i.e. they can be built by users without risk, but it will not give assurance for working with the Git repo arbitrarily.
+Even the commits leading up to one that `verify-sig` confirmed as OK are not assured to be pristine.
 For this, Git itself has to move to a more secure hashing algorithm.

 ## Usage